 James S. Gordon, “Jim Jones’ Temple of Doom,” Washington Post: Washington D.C., 1988, D05.

 Tim Reiterman and John Jacobs, Raven: The Untold Story of the Reverend Jim Jones and His People (New York: E. P. Dutton, Inc., 1982), 11.

 Milmon Harrison, “Jim Jones and Black Worship Traditions,,” Peoples Temple and Black Religion in America, ed.
-Rebecca Moore, Anthony B. Pinn, and Mary R. Sawyer (Bloomington: Indiana University Press, 2004), 130.
+Rebecca Moore, Anthony B. Pinn, and Mary R. Sawyer (Bloomington: University of Indiana Press, 2004), 130.